SciML/diffeqr/README.md

 sol$.(0.2)
 ```

-an a high order interpolation will compute the value at `t=0.2`.
+and a high order interpolation will compute the value at `t=0.2`.
 We can check
 the solution by plotting it:

 ```R